Augie-Environmental-Studies/optimize-course-schedule/README.md

 - [ ] Has two different user interfaces: (a) CLI for debugging purposes and also for people who want to customize and (b) a web app built using HTML, CSS, TypeScript, and React.
 The web app containerized with Docker and deployed using Docker Compose.
 - [ ] Test server at https://foraugie.nsustain.com
 - [ ] Production server at https://augie.nsustain.com

+> Let's try not to reinvent the wheel!
+If there's already an open-source project that does what we need, just using that open-source project is the best decision most of the time.

 <br>
 <br>